-There is a certain temptation for us to equate the amount we spend on a loved one’s funeral with the affection we bore for them.
-It’s almost as if we feel that not blowing the best part of £200 on an elaborate floral arrangement or commissioning enough food at the wake to feed a small army means we never really loved the person at all.
+When planning a funeral for a loved one, there can be a temptation to equate the amount we spend on a loved one’s funeral with the affection we had for them.
+It is almost as though we feel that if we don’t spend the best part of £200 on an elaborate floral arrangement or an abundance of food, that we never really loved the person at all.

 The no-frills alternative

-In short, a funeral is similar to a wedding in the sense that it can be as expensive or as affordable as you choose to make it.
-Whichever route you decide to take, make sure you have researched all of the options available to you and settle for a service that’s right for your situation.
-If you need any advice during the process, feel free to give us a call on 01983 754 387 and we’ll be happy to help.
+A funeral can be as expensive or affordable as you choose to make it.
+Whichever route you decide to take, make sure you have researched all of the options available to you and settle for a service, and funeral director, that’s right for your situation.
+If you need any advice during the process, feel free to give us a call on 01983 754387 and we’ll be happy to help.